jnv/bitoff.org/posts/2024-07-28-web-we-never-lost/index.md

 One of the original, truly web-native communities, were GeoCities, a free hosting which was home to websites for various niches.
 Since 2009 we can only experience [GeoCities in its archived form](https://blog.archive.org/2009/08/25/GeoCities-preserved/), but [Neocities](https://neocities.org/) picked up the torch.

 {% figure "slide45.png", "Screenshot of website Gifypet with introduction text: “Hello sir/madam, Did you dream of your very own pet?
 Who is there to watch over your site when you are gone?
 GifyPet will!
 This little friend will welcome your guests and love you forever!
 Best Regards, GifyPet Adoption Center”" %}
-[Gifypets](https://gifypet.neocities.org/), one of the featured Neocities site.
+[GifyPets](https://gifypet.neocities.org/), one of the featured Neocities site.
 It lets you build your own pet you can put on your site and other visitors can interact with it.
 {% endfigure %}

 For more advanced users there is [Glitch](https://glitch.com/), “the friendly place where everyone builds the web”.
 Beside static websites it also supports Node.js.
 While it’s similar to Replit or CodeSandbox, Glitch focuses on community and creative aspects of coding.
 For example, Stefan Bohacek [hosts hist social media bots](https://stefans-creative-bots.glitch.me/) on Glitch.
 You can go straight to the editor, “remix” the project and create a bot of your own.

 Maybe you heard about MySpace, or even experienced it.
 Unlike today’s social media, MySpace allowed users to fully customize their profiles using custom CSS and HTML.
 This feature, which was originally a bug, lead to the notorious busy, tasteless user profiles with autoplaying music.
-While you may sneer at this today, keep in mind that MySpace [introduced raised a whole generation of web developers](https://www.codecademy.com/resources/blog/myspace-and-the-coding-legacy/) – many people were exposed to programming thanks to MySpace’s fortunate bug.
+While you may sneer at MySpace today, keep in mind that it [raised a whole generation of web developers](https://www.codecademy.com/resources/blog/myspace-and-the-coding-legacy/) – many people were exposed to programming thanks to MySpace’s fortunate bug.
 And it’s where [SpaceHey](https://spacehey.com/) aims to be MySpace’s successor, a “retro social network” which allows users to fully modify their profiles.

 {% figure "slide50.png", "SpaceHey profile of user _n_0r_a, with loud red colors and multitude of animated GIFs." %}
 Example of profile customization on SpaceHey ([check it out](https://spacehey.com/profile?id=2453593) to fully appreciate the animations and custom cursor).